zach-vanzura/Pac-Man/README.md

 - The game ends when the player either run out of lives or when the "esc" button is pushed, which will exit the game and prompt the player to input their initials and their score will be saved.

 # How to run our program:
 - Run my_flask.py.
-From there you can click the "play" button which will allow you to play the game.
+From there you can click the "play" button within the webpage which will allow you to play the game.

 # Overview of "final-spring-start-point":
 - test.py contains the logic of the game and brings all the individual pieces (pacman, ghosts, pellets, tiles, fruit, etc.) together.